OutSystems/docs-product/src/develop/seo/traditional-vs-reactive-seo.md

 app_type: traditional web apps, reactive web apps
 ---

-# SEO for OutSystems Reactive Web Apps vs Traditional Web Apps
+# SEO for OutSystems Reactive Web apps vs Traditional Web apps

 The SEO behavior between Reactive and Traditional Web apps is broadly similar, with the exception of module aliases which are not supported for Reactive web apps but can be achieved through site rules instead.